100+ Types of Succulents with Pictures & Names (Identification)

 One of the best ways to identify your succulents is by their leaves.
 The shape, color, and size of a succulent’s leaves can give you a good indication of what type of plant it is.

-Another way to ID your succulents is by their flowers.
+Another way to ID your succulents is by their varieties of red, orange, yellow, purple, blue, or pink flowers (to name a few).
 While not all succulents flower (and some that do, don’t flower often), the shape, size, and color of a succulent’s bloom can give you clues as to its type.

 Finally, the stem and trunk of a succulent can also help with identification.
 The thickness, color, and texture of a plant’s stem can be helpful in differentiating between types.